ghastcmd/dip/project-duplicate/README.md

 There is a requirements.txt script that gets all the required libraries.

-If the pytorch installation from the `requirements.txt` do not work, visit their [website](https://pytorch.org/get-started/locally/) for a better installation guide.
+If the pytorch installation from the `requirements.txt` do not work, or if you want to install the version for the gpu, visit their [website](https://pytorch.org/get-started/locally/) for a better installation guide.

 # Training